image designed by Gigi Luberes

 Recently I had the good fortune to meet (virtually) Steven Putter (via Twitter @stevenputter.)
-He lives in Zambia and is involved with a very exciting project; one as exciting as I have come across.
-From the Imagine Rural Development Initiative (IRDI) website, this statement sums up the purpose behind IRDI...
+He lives in Water's Edge, Zambia, and coordinates a very exciting project; one as exciting as I have come across, the Imagine Rural Development Initiative (IRDI).
+This statement sums up the purpose behind IRDI...

 Propagating sustainable success.
 Creating scalable models for impacting change, IRDI engages real time development for building sustainable communities through the empowerment of individual skills.The magnitude of this statement is important to note.
 As a lacrosse player and long-time coach, I often describe the game to non-lacrosse folks and new-to-the-game players as "a team sport played by individuals."
 Essentially a team is only as strong as its weakest link; in sport and in life.
-Empowering individual skills in local contexts is a powerful effort that must be made when the goal is a sustainable community, sports team, culture, classroom, school etc. One element of IRDI that resonates strongly with me is Emergent U. Emergent University is part of a larger initiative at Water's Edge, Zambia.
-This presentation is an overview of the awesome things that are happening there...
+Empowering individual skills in local contexts is a powerful effort that must be made when the goal is a sustainable community, sports team, culture, classroom, school, etc. One element of IRDI that resonates strongly with me is Emergent U. Emergent University is part of a larger initiative at Water's Edge, Zambia to educate local citizens who desire to give back to their community following their study and training.
+Water's Edge is what EduKare looks like in a rural setting.
+The underlying principle behind Water's Edge is sustainability.
+IRDI's effort to create sustainability manifests through support for the individual... just like EduKare...

 I think learning and movement can be thought of in a synergistic way.
 How we frame learning is key if we are to create a platform of support that sustains it over a lifetime.
 Our innate desire to learn; to navigate the world we live in needs environmental support to be sustainable in a given environment.
 It needs a local context making our place a learning place.